Best Espresso Machines for Home Use.

 My Observations:

-As with the DeLonghi Esam 4200 above, this is a Panarello wand standard bean to cup machine as far as the milk goes, and this is the wonderful example of what I was saying about machines lower down in the price range not necessarily being any different where cup quality is worried.
+As with the DeLonghi Esam 4200 above, this is a Panarello wand standard bean to cup machine as far as the milk goes, and this is the best example of what I was saying about machines lower down in the price range not necessarily being any different where cup quality is worried.

-As far as bean to cup machines go, for around £400, I don’t think you can ask for much more than what the Brera delivers in terms of espresso quality right out of the box, which as I’ve said is simply as good as the much more expensive machines in the range.
+As far as bean to cup machines go, for around £400, I don’t think you can ask for much more than what the Brera delivers in terms of espresso coffee quality right out of the box, which as I’ve said is really as good as the much more expensive machines in the range.

-With the Brera, and all other Gaggia machines, I recommend going directly to Gaggia Direct – either order online from their website, or once things are back to typical, you can visit their showroom in Elland, near Halifax – or from among their shops, they’ve got one at Junction 32 in Castleford & one at Freeport Outlet Village in Braintree, Essex.
+With the Brera, and all other Gaggia machines, I recommend going directly to Gaggia Direct – either order online from their website, or once things are back to typical, you can visit their showroom in Elland, near Halifax – or from one of their shops, they’ve got one at Junction 32 in Castleford & one at Freeport Outlet Village in Braintree, Essex.

 Gaggia anima bean to cup espresso machine.